 If you can’t drive, check out your public transportation options.
-I’m using the Megabus in September to get to New Orleans and my mother-in-law is picking me up.
-The 1-way Megabus ticket cost me $9.75 and that includes the upgrade to the best seat and the 25 cents to receive text notifications of any changes.
-It looks like most tickets cost $2-$50 depending on the location and whether you need a round trip ticket or not.
+I used the Megabus in late 2014 to get to New Orleans and my in-laws picked me up at the end of my trip.
+The 1-way Megabus ticket cost me $9.75 and that included an $8 upgrade to the front most seat on the top (which made me car sick, so I sat in a cheap $1 seat anyway) and it included the 25 cents to receive text notifications of any changes.
+It looks like most tickets cost $2-$60 depending on the location and whether you need a round trip ticket or not.
 Check out your local bus and train stations to see if you have any affordable options.

-For flights, you may want to figure out the direct flight cost from your city OR look at flying into a different airport and then finding a cheaper route from there.
+For flights, you may want to figure out the direct flight cost from your city (I use sites like kayak.com and airfarewatchdog.com) OR look at flying into a different airport and then finding a cheaper route from there.
 For example, it may cost $400 to get from your city to New Orleans round trip, but it may only cost $200 to get to Houston and back and another $100 to get from Houston to New Orleans and back.
 It pays to look at all of your options.

-The FinCon14 hotel this year is a Marriot at 555 Canal Street.
-It’s running about $150 a night with taxes.
-If you need to save money, you should consider splitting the room.
+The hotels near the action can be expensive, like $150+ a night with taxes.
+If you need to save money, you should consider splitting a room.
 You can cut your hotel bill in half or more depending on how many of you decide to bunk up.

 The drive in was easy and we parked at Harrah’s Casino.
 Their lot costs the same as other parking near Bourbon Street, unless you gamble for 30 minutes.
-So we signed up for their free casino card program (like at Kroger’s), plugged the card into a penny slot every day before we left for our hotel, made a few inexpensive bets over 30 minutes, ordered a few free drinks right from the screens while we waited, and ended up getting nearly free parking all week.
+So we signed up for their free casino card program (like at Kroger’s), plugged the card into a penny slot every afternoon, made a few inexpensive bets over 30 minutes (sit at a penny slot machine and press the bet button every 2-5 minutes), ordered a few free drinks right from the screens while we waited, and ended up getting nearly free parking all week.

 New Orleans has amazing food, but it was a little difficult to find inexpensive options.
 There’s always fast food, but that is sad to eat on vacations.